-The Fund may make secured loans of its portfolio securities; however, securities loans will not be made if, as a result, the aggregate amount of all outstanding securities loans by the Fund exceeds 33 1/3% of its total assets (including the market value of collateral received).
-For purposes of complying with the Fund's investment policies and restrictions, collateral received in connection with securities loans is deemed an asset of the Fund to the extent required by law.
+Each of the Funds may make secured loans of its portfolio securities; however, securities loans will not be made if, as a result, the aggregate amount of all outstanding securities loans by a Fund exceeds 33 1/3% of its total assets (including the market value of collateral received).
+For purposes of complying with a Fund's investment policies and restrictions, collateral received in connection with securities loans is deemed an asset of the Fund to the extent required by law.

-To the extent the Fund engages in securities lending, securities loans will be made to broker-dealers that the Adviser believes to be of relatively high credit standing pursuant to agreements requiring that the loans continuously be collateralized by cash, liquid securities, or shares of other investment companies with a value at least equal to the market value of the loaned securities.
-As with other extensions of credit, the Fund bears the risk of delay in the recovery of the securities and of loss of rights in the collateral should the borrower fail financially.
-The Fund also bears the risk that the value of investments made with collateral may decline.
+To the extent a Fund engages in securities lending, securities loans will be made to broker-dealers that the Adviser believes to be of relatively high credit standing pursuant to agreements requiring that the loans continuously be collateralized by cash, liquid securities, or shares of other investment companies with a value at least equal to the market value of the loaned securities.
+As with other extensions of credit, a Fund bears the risk of delay in the recovery of the securities and of loss of rights in the collateral should the borrower fail financially.
+A Fund also bears the risk that the value of investments made with collateral may decline.

 For each loan, the borrower usually must maintain with the Fund's custodian collateral with an initial market value at least equal to 102% of the market value of the domestic securities loaned (or 105% of the market value of foreign securities loaned), including any accrued interest thereon.
-Such collateral will be marked-to-market daily, and if the coverage falls below 100%, the borrower will be required to deliver additional collateral equal to at least 102% of the market value of the domestic securities loaned).
+Such collateral will be marked-to-market daily, and if the coverage falls below 100%, the borrower will be required to deliver additional collateral equal to at least 102% of the market value of the domestic securities loaned (or 105% of the other market value).

-The Fund retains all or a portion of the interest received on investment of the cash collateral or receives a fee from the borrower.
-The Fund also continues to receive any distributions paid on the loaned securities.
-The Fund seeks to maintain the ability to obtain the right to vote or consent on proxy proposals involving material events affecting securities loaned.
-However, the Fund bears the risk of delay in the return of the security, impairing the Fund's ability to vote on such matters.
-The Fund may terminate a loan at any time and obtain the return of the securities loaned within the normal settlement period for the security involved.
+A Fund retains all or a portion of the interest received on investment of the cash collateral or receives a fee from the borrower.
+A Fund also continues to receive any distributions paid on the loaned securities.
+A Fund seeks to maintain the ability to obtain the right to vote or consent on proxy proposals involving material events affecting securities loaned.
+However, a Fund bears the risk of delay in the return of the security, impairing the Fund's ability to vote on such matters.
+A Fund may terminate a loan at any time and obtain the return of the securities loaned within the normal settlement period for the security involved.

-The Adviser will retain lending agents on behalf of the Fund that are compensated based on a percentage of the Fund's return on its securities lending.
-The Fund may also pay various fees in connection with securities loans, including shipping fees and custodian fees.
+The Adviser will retain lending agents on behalf of the Funds that are compensated based on a percentage of the Fund's return on its securities lending.
+A Fund may also pay various fees in connection with securities loans, including shipping fees and custodian fees.